thedylone/suipiss/README.md

 3. specify which subreddits to monitor

 running the `bot.py` script should start the bot. to confirm that the bot is logged in, the script will print out your bot's username.

+the bot can notify you (i.e. via discord) when it replies automatically via webhooks. place your discord webhook url into the `.env` file for it to send to.